noblecloud/WeatherFlowHK/README.md

 3. Type "W" into the serial input and press *Send* or press the enter key on your keyboard then follow the prompts

 ##### 3).
 Connect to HomeKit
-Add the device like you would any other accessory by using your camera to scan this code or typing ```466-37-726``` in manually
 ![Default HomeKit Code](https://github.com/HomeSpan/HomeSpan/raw/master/docs/images/defaultSetupCode.png)

+Add the device like you would any other accessory by using your camera to scan the code above or typing ```466-37-726``` in manually

 \*\**Optional: Set your own code within the Serial Monitor by typing* "S"\*\*

 ## Functionality